 2. Voluntary contributions and trust funds

-a) The Secretary-General may accept voluntary contributions in cash or in kind provided that the conditions attached to such contributions are consistent with the purposes of the Unionand in conformity with these Financial Regulations.
+a) The Secretary-General may accept voluntary contributions in cash or in kind provided that the conditions attached to such contributions are consistent with the purposes and programmes of the Union, and the decisions of the Plenipotentiary Conference, the Council, the World Radiocommunication Conference, the World Telecommunication Standardization Assembly, the World Telecommunication Development Conference as applicable and in conformity with these Financial Regulations.

-b) The Secretary-General may also accept trust funds for the execution of specific programmes or projects provided that the conditions attached to such trust funds are consistent with the purposes of the Union and in conformity with these regulations.
+b) The Secretary-General may also accept trust funds in cash or in kind for the execution of specific programmes or projects provided that the conditions attached to such trust funds are consistent with the purposes and programmes of the Union, and the decisions of the Plenipotentiary Conference, the Council, the World Radiocommunication Conference, the World Telecommunication Standardization Assembly, the World Telecommunication Development Conference as applicable, conform with these regulations and the effective legislation.

 2. Subject to their acceptance by the Union and, if applicable, the recipient country, contributions in cash or in kind may include funding of conferences, meetings and seminars, as well as expert services, training services, fellowships, equipment or any other related services or requirements.